MicrosoftDocs/sql-docs/docs/sql-server/previous-versions-sql-server.md

 To access online content for SQL Server versions 2005 – 2012, see [SQL Server previous versions documentation](https://docs.microsoft.com/previous-versions/sql/).

-To access online content for SQL Server version 2014, see [Installation for SQL Server 2014](../2014/database-engine/install-windows/installation-for-sql-server.md).
+To access online content for SQL Server version 2014, see [SQL Server 2014 documentation](../2014/2014-toc/index.yml).

 To access online content for SQL Server 2016 and later, see the latest [SQL Server Documentation](../sql-server/index.yml).